Skip to main content

 2012

 Tai Ming Cheung joined IGCC as director in 2012.
-A professor at the School of Global Policy and Strategy at UC San Diego and expert in Asian security and Chinese security and technology, Cheung was based in Asia from the mid-1980s to 2002 covering political, economic, and strategic developments in greater China.
+A professor at the UC San Diego School of Global Policy and Strategy and expert in Asian security and Chinese security and technology, Cheung was based in Asia from the mid-1980s to 2002 covering political, economic, and strategic developments in greater China.

 He was also a journalist and political and business risk consultant in northeast Asia.
 As director of IGCC, Cheung has put great power competition, Chinese science, technology, and innovation, and defense innovation at the forefront of IGCC’s research agenda, while presiding over a significant expansion in IGCC’s research and training programs.